Magellan Midstream Partners L.P. (MMP) return on Assets touches 10.92: These Shares are Poised for Major Movement - News Daemon

 Magellan Midstream Partners L.P.
 (MMP) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Oil & Gas Midstream industry.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Magellan Midstream Partners L.P. industry.
 Magellan Midstream Partners L.P.’s current insider ownership accounts for 0.39%, in contrast to 52.10% institutional ownership.
 According to the most recent insider trade that took place on Nov 15, this organization’s Director sold 2,892 shares at the rate of 53.43, making the entire transaction reach 154,524 in total value, affecting insider ownership by 25,095.

 Magellan Midstream Partners L.P.
 (MMP) Earnings and Revenue Records

-As on 3/30/2023, Multinational firm has announced its last quarter scores, in which it reported $1.34 earnings per share (EPS) for the period topping the consensus outlook (set at $1.19) by $0.15.
+Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted $1.34 earnings per share (EPS) during the time that was better the consensus figure (set at $1.19) by $0.15.
 This company achieved a net margin of +25.60 while generating a return on equity of 47.94.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.25 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.24 per share during the current fiscal year.

 Magellan Midstream Partners L.P.
 (NYSE: MMP) Trading Performance Indicators